Why study at Roehampton

-- You will benefit from being part of London’s vibrant film scene with easy access to world-class facilities including: the British Film Institute, the French Institute, Pinewood, Shepperton and Riverside Film Studios.
+- You will benefit from being part of London’s vibrant film scene which imcludes world-class facilities such as: the British Film Institute, the French Institute, Pinewood, Shepperton and Riverside Film Studios.

 Roehampton’s BA Film allows students to study every aspect of film culture, from film history and theory to film production, and from the oldest to the latest trends in digital and 3D cinema.
 The film course covers everything from fiction to documentary, experimental film to world cinema, television to the internet.
 You will learn from leading film scholars and award-winning filmmakers on a course that is fully embedded within London film culture.

 All students will learn how to analyse film and study the history of cinema and begin to explore some of the critical debates that shape the way film is discussed and understood.
 Students on the single honours programme will also undertake some practical filmmaking training, gaining basic skills in digital video production, cinematography, editing and sound.
 At the end of this year, single honours students will choose whether to specialise in production or history and theory or a combination of the two.

 You will deepen your understanding of film history and theory or continue to pursue your filmmaking ambitions.
 You will have an opportunity to choose a range of options from modules such as Audiovisual Criticism, World Cinemas, Cinematography, Experimental Cinemas and Forms of Animation.